An overview of Project Spectrum for CMMC compliance

 Events

-For small business DIB members looking for a little more guidance with their cybersecurity compliance, Project Spectrum offers a Cybersecurity Mentor-Protégé Program (MPP) Pilot.
+Additionally, for small business DIB members looking for a little more guidance with their cybersecurity compliance, Project Spectrum offers a Cybersecurity Mentor-Protégé Program (MPP) Pilot.
 With MPP, larger DoD contractors team up in a Mentor role with a small business Protégé to execute a government contract.
 The Project Spectrum MPP Pilot is designed to assist select small business DoD contractor Protégés with their implementation of NIST SP 800-171, and therefore prepare them to receive a CMMC certification.

 It is our understanding in fact, based on statements from the US Air Force’s MPP program manager, that Project Spectrum is the preferred resource for small business Protégés facing CMMC.
 However, the USAF MPP manager implied that the Mentor companies cannot be reimbursed under the MPP for assisting their Protégés with CMMC, because Project Spectrum is preferred.
 This would be tragic, in our opinion, given Project Spectrum’s current limitations as elucidated in this post.

 Additionally, the MPP Pilot seems out of date, considering Project Spectrum’s page states “Following the recently announced changes to CMMC (Version 2.0), we are reassessing these [last MPP Pilot] phases to ensure they follow the new criteria and will re-launch them in the near future.”
-CMMC Version 2.0 was announced in November 2021 and over a year later the page had not been updated.
+CMMC Version 2.0 was announced in November 2021 and over a year and a half later the page had not been updated.

 Info Hub